eiriniroussi/university-database/README.md

 # university-database

-Here's the installation guide for your database project translated into English:

 DATABASE INSTALLATION INSTRUCTIONS

 Prerequisites: To install the database, you will need a database management tool such as SQL Server Management Studio (SSMS), Azure Data Studio, or similar.